-Between 3 percent and 20 percent of Americans experience irritable bowel syndrome (IBS) symptoms.
+Between of Americans experience irritable bowel syndrome (IBS) symptoms.
 The condition affects more women than men.
 Some people with IBS have minor symptoms.
 However, for others the symptoms are significant and disrupt daily life.

 IBS is also known as spastic colon, irritable colon, mucous colitis, and spastic colitis.
 It is a separate condition from inflammatory bowel disease and isn’t related to other bowel conditions.
 IBS is a group of intestinal symptoms that typically occur together.
 The symptoms vary in severity and duration from person to person.
 However, they last at least three months for at least three days per month.